List of Minnesota state symbols

 Minnesota schoolchildren have been the force behind the successful promotion of four official symbols: the blueberry muffin (1988), the monarch butterfly (2000), the Honeycrisp apple (2006), and ice hockey (2009).
 The 1918 black-and-white photograph Grace, taken by Eric Enstrom in Bovey and later reproduced as a color painting by his daughter, was named state photograph in 2002.

-The newest symbol of Minnesota is the rusty patched bumblebee, declared the state bee in 2019.
-In addition, many other symbols have been proposed as representations of the state, but for various reasons have been unsuccessful.
+Many other symbols have been proposed as representations of the state, but for various reasons have been unsuccessful.
 Suggested animals have included the white-tailed deer, the northern leopard frog, the eastern timber wolf, the thirteen-lined ground squirrel, and the Blanding's turtle.
-Through the years, the state legislature has also voted on unsuccessful bills to designate the Tilt-A-Whirl as official amusement ride, the works Little House on the Prairie and On the Banks of Plum Creek as state book, "Minnesota Blue" as official poem, as well as the appointment of a poet laureate position.
+Through the years, the state legislature has also voted on unsuccessful bills to designate the Tilt-A-Whirl as official amusement ride, the works Little House on the Prairie and On the Banks of Plum Creek as state book, and "Minnesota Blue" as official poem.

 State symbols

 Nicknames and unsuccessful proposals

 Minnesota has three nicknames: "Land of 10,000 Lakes", which evolved from the desire of early settlers to advertise the state's large number of lakes to attract more people; "Gopher State", which was inspired by an early political cartoon criticizing the construction of several railroads in the mid-1800s; and "North Star State", a reference to both the state motto and Minnesota's position as the northernmost point in the contiguous United States.
 The Minnesota North Stars, the state's hockey team from 1967 to 1993, also derived its name from the state motto.

 Many other symbols have been proposed for addition to the list of official state symbols but were never officially adopted.
 Since 1971, the white-tailed deer has been proposed as the state mammal eight times.
 Other creatures proposed as representations of the state have included the northern leopard frog, the eastern timber wolf, the thirteen-lined ground squirrel, and the Blanding's turtle.
 In 2007, another proposal, also unsuccessful, was to designate the Tilt-A-Whirl as the state's official amusement ride.
 It was invented in Faribault in 1926, and debuted at the Minnesota State Fair a year later.